plantanapp/documentation/docs/modules/third-party-modules-compatibility.md

         <codeBase version="2.2.0.0" href="bin\PlantAnApp_Core\Microsoft.Extensions.Configuration.Abstractions" />
         </dependentAssembly>

-If both "2.2.0.0" and "2.1.1.0" codebase tags are present, the modification is not necessarry, as both assembly versions can coexist.
+If both "2.2.0.0" and "2.1.1.0" `bindingRedirect` tags are present within the `dependentAssembly` tag, the modification is not necessary, as both assembly versions can coexist.
 For example:

     <dependentAssembly xmlns="urn:schemas-microsoft-com:asm.v1">
         <assemblyIdentity name="Microsoft.Extensions.Configuration.Abstractions" publicKeyToken="adb9793829ddae60" />